Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: Introduction

+To implement a flexibility benchmark that allows us to measure an evolutionary algorithm's capacity to adapt solutions from previous to new related optimization tasks, we follow the approach used in~\cite{sotto2022pole}, which is based on a general framework for system flexibility introduced in~\cite{mayer-2023}.
 The manufacturing process that we consider in this paper is orthogonal metal cutting.
 Cutting is a process in which a material is cut to a desired final shape and size by a controlled material-removal process.
-To implement a flexibility benchmark that allows us to measure an evolutionary algorithm's capacity to adapt solutions from previous to new related optimization tasks, we follow the approach used in~\cite{sotto2022pole}, which is based on a general framework for system flexibility introduced in~\cite{mayer-2023}.
 We consider a so-called task context, which is a set of related parameter optimization tasks for the orthogonal cutting process that arises from considering different materials as the production requirement changes.
 In other words, different materials constitute different but related optimization tasks.
 As a performance indicator for successful solution adaption we evaluate the overall cost that an evolutionary optimization algorithm has for adapting solutions from a source to a target task.
 To simulate the cutting process, we use the extended Oxley model~\cite{oatao25920}.
 This is an analytic model that is inexpensive to evaluate.
 We chose to use this model as a substitute for costly but more accurate FE simulations to provide a benchmark that allows for extensive experimentation with high repetition numbers that guarantee stable results.
 Moreover, an easy to evaluate benchmark makes it easier to test many different optimization methods.
 The downside is that without further validation using realistic simulations, the provided benchmark allows only for negative conclusions which are nevertheless useful.
 Optimization methods that already need many evaluations to adapt process parameters for the Oxley model do not even have to be considered in more realistic setups.
 Optimization methods that show good adaption capabilities in the benchmark only yield a first proof-of-concept that requires further validation with more realistic simulations.
 This validation is beyond the scope of the paper.
-Hence, except for negative conclusions, also the benchmark itself currently should be considered as a proof-of-concept as its usefulness for identifying flexible optimization methods for manufacturing is only proven once an optimization method developed on the basis of the benchmark has been positively validated with more realistic simulations.

 The flexibility setup described above shares similarities with dynamic (multi-objective) optimization~\cite{branke2012evolutionary, azzouz2017dynamic}, which studies optimization problems that change over time.
 Indeed, one can consider the material changes as discrete events in time that change aspects of the underlying optimization problem.
 However, in our setup there is no need to detect the changes algorithmically, which is an important aspect of dynamic optimization.
 The optimization problems usually considered in dynamic optimization are intrinsically dynamic such as the moving peaks benchmark, the dynamic knapsack problem or the dynamic travelling salesman problem \cite{yang2015dynamic}.
 We are aware of only one work that overlaps with simulation-based multi-objective optimization for manufacturing, in which the turning of material with continuously changing properties, such as gradient materials, is studied~\cite{ROY2008429}.
 Nevertheless, adaption and transfer of solution is an important aspect of dynamic (multi-objective) optimization that has been intensively studied and which we can build upon.